thaddavis/fullstack-rag-embedding-api/README.md

 # TLDR

-Self-hosted Embeddings API for "Fullstack (RAG)" course
+Self-hosted Embeddings API for "Fullstack Vectors" course

 ## How to run the FastAPI